-The Center for Teaching and Learning manages two types of WashU classrooms that make collaborative learning among students and instructors effortless: active learning classrooms (ALCs) with cutting-edge technology and lighter versions (ALC lites) focused on student interaction.
+The Center for Teaching and Learning designs, manages, and supports several WashU classrooms that make collaborative learning among students and instructors effortless.
+These active learning classrooms (ALCs) include TechPod classrooms with cutting-edge technology as well as Roundtable and Flexspace classrooms that focus on student interaction.

-Active learning classrooms (ALCs) are designed to promote student interaction with tables that seat student in pods and technology tools situated at each pod.
-If your students will collaborate while solving problems, reviewing presentations, or working on digital materials/projects together, request one of our ALCs: January 110, Eads 016
+TechPod classrooms are designed to promote student collaboration with tables that seat students in pods with screen sharing via monitors situated at each pod.
+If your students will solve problems, review presentations, or work on digital materials/projects together, request one of our TechPod classrooms: January 110, or Eads 016.

 January 110: Seats up to 60 students.